 Ceremonial Uses of Palo Santo

-Palo Santo is a powerful aroma, and is used widely in aromatherapy to foster a sense of safety and protection.
+Are you wondering how to use Palo Santo sticks?
+Palo Santo has some ceremonial uses and is a powerful aroma.
+It is used widely in aromatherapy to foster a sense of safety and protection.
 Shamans leading traditional ayahuasca ceremonies have long used Palo Santo to unify the senses and focus the thoughts of those in their rituals, to keep them grounded and attentive while they are on their journey.